Taeith/esipe-scala/week_2/06_Case_Classes/README.md

 What do you notice?

+It's the same because in case classes, instances are compare on their values and not on their references.

 We will see here that the behavior of _case classes_ is different than _classes_.
 If you need the same semantic than _classes_, you can use the `eq` and `ne` methods.
 Both methods are based on reference comparison

 ### 3) New version